TheodoreAD/power-user-linux-setup/docs/index.md

 ## Grub

 !!!
 WARNING
-    Optional.
+    Perform only if you gave problems booting due to graphics drivers.

-This is very useful to prevent graphic driver issues, since the OS makes assumptions and changes to video resolution before loading the GUI these days.
+This is useful to prevent graphic driver issues, since the OS makes assumptions and changes to video resolution before loading the GUI.

 This basically removes `quiet` and `splash` while adding `nomodeset`.
 The only downside is cosmetic, i.e. no splash screen and verbose output.